bwshockley/zmk-keyboard-cornix/README.md

 - Premium **CNC‑machined aluminum chassis**, custom damping foam, and portable storage pouch.

 > this project owner is RMK contributor too, support RMK https://rmk.rs/ please

-## --Bootloader Recovery Instructions--

--- The original RMK firmware removed the SoftDevice, so before flashing `zmk.uf2`, you need to restore the SoftDevice first.
-For specific steps, please refer to [bootloader/README.md](./bootloader/README.md). --

-Since v2.3 this board' flash partitions has updated, removed SD (reducing sd partitionsize size from 150K to 4K), so You can flash firmware directly.

-> You may need to reset fw by reset.uf2 from ealier version

-> You can rollback to stock firmware by flash orgin uf2 file, backup files under rmkfw/

 ## 🔰 Easy Method: Clone This Repository and Build with GitHub Actions